 But then I saw Xavier walk toward me, a bottle of wine in his hand, and my nerves got even louder.
 He’s going to expect something from you.
 You need to do something wifely.
 But I’d never even had a boyfriend before, so, as my mind just kept racing, I was unsure how to proceed.

 I saw Brad a few yards away, shaking the photographer’s hand, and he saw me looking and smiled.
 And then he saw his son coming toward me, and his smile grew.
 I turned back to Xavier, who was almost right in front of me.

 “It was nice to meet you,” I said, because I felt obligated to say something but didn’t quite know where to begin.
 He smiled at me, but something looked off.
 The smile, there was something eerie about it.
 Like it was out of place on Xavier’s expression.

 I looked at the ground, waiting for him to say something.
 But instead, he lowered his lips to my cheek.

 “I don’t know who you are,” he started, his words hitting my ear right away.
 “I don’t know what you’re after.
 But I see you.
 Past the hair and the makeup and the dress.
 I see you.”

 His lips brushed my other cheek now, and then he whispered more venom.
-“I see you, you gold-digging whore.
-And I hate you.”
+“I see you, you gold-digger.
+And I will make your life hell.”